 The ritual spells for sorcerer are notoriously weak.
 While sorcerers can use ritual magic inherently, the spell options are wanting.
 It is also a major waste to select these spells after obtaining the Ritual Caster feat.

 Wizard Ritual Spells

 Ultimately, wizards are the kings of rituals in a lot of ways.
 They do not have to prepare a ritual spell if it is in their spellbook, giving them access to a wide range of spells without the need for preparing them.
 Meanwhile, the number of spells available is significant, too.
 Not only do wizards have the most ritual spells, they have some of the most powerful as well.

 There are some great options for ritual casting wizards.
 These options occur at both low and high spell levels.
 For instance, a 1st Level spell like alarm can be handy any time you set up camp.
-On the other hand, higher-level spells like Identify are also great in many instances.
+Spells like Identify are also great in many instances.
 In short, these spells are a lot of fun.
 In fact, I am fond of Leomund’s Tiny Hut which makes camping simple.